 Sales development reps are probably among the most important people in your company.
-However, even though much effort is put into hiring them, SDR onboarding is almost never given the same importance.
+However, even though much effort is put into hiring them, having an SDR onboarding plan is almost never given the same importance.

-An obvious consequence of this approach is that SDRs need much more time to adapt to companies, which costs money due to their unpreparedness to pick up the phone and talk to prospects and schedule appointments.
+An obvious consequence of this approach is that SDRs need much more time to adapt to companies.
+This costs money due to their unpreparedness to pick up the phone and start talking to prospects and schedule appointments.

-And the issue becomes even more serious when paired up with the following statistics:
+And the issue becomes even more serious when paired with the following statistics:

 - The average tenure for an SDR is only about 14 months.